Alpha-VL/FastConvMAE/README.md

 ## Updates
 ***15/June/2022***

-Released the pre-training codes for ImageNet-1K.
+To release the pre-training codes for ImageNet-1K.

 ## Introduction
 Fast ConvMAE framework is a superiorly fast masked modeling scheme via complementary masking and mixture of reconstrunctors based on the ConvMAE.